ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 ## When to use this route

-Route 1 is recommended for users with little to no experience using the command line, and for small scale (usually 1-10, but could be more) or infrequent submissions.
+Route 1 is recommended for users with little to no experience using the command line, and for small scale (usually 1-10 samples, but could be more) or infrequent submissions.
 It makes use of a combination of a web submission interface (Webin submission portal) and a command-line tool (Webin-CLI).

 ## Data required for route 1

-All of the data required to complete this submission can be downloaded together in a single zip file by clicking [here](/ENA_tutorial_data/example_data.zip).
+All of the data required to complete this submission can be downloaded together in a [single zip file](/ENA_tutorial_data/example_data.zip).
 In this part of the tutorial, we will make use of the information in the '01-route' and 'data' subfolders.

-**Note:** If you use your own data, you can fill in the metadata template, for instructions on how to do this, please see [this section in the preparation for submissions tab](/support_services/tutorial_ena/tutorial_ena_subprep/#preparing-the-metadata).
+**Note:** If you use your own data, you can fill in the metadata template, for instructions on how to do this, please see the [Preparation for Submissions](/support_services/tutorial_ena/tutorial_ena_subprep/#preparing-the-metadata) tab.

 ## Doing a test submission vs a 'real' submission